gaurishhs/elysia-decorators/README.md

 # elysia-decorators

-- This plugin adds decorator and controller-based routing support to kingworld.
+- This plugin adds decorator and controller-based routing support to elysia.

 ## Installation